HendEmad/HendEmad/README.md

 <details>
   <summary>2026</summary>

-  - Continuing my roles as
+  - Continuing my roles as:
-      - Teaching and Research Assistant at Nile University (NU)
+      - Teaching and Research Assistant at Nile University (NU).
       - Computer Vision Research Assistant at the American University in Cairo (AUC).

   - Start working on code generation using LLMs and RAG.